-Last Updated on May 5, 2020 by queenie mak
+Last Updated on November 27, 2020 by Queenie Mak

 Want to read this post later?
 Pin it on your Pinterest board!

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost to you.
 Thank you for supporting this website.
-For more information, please read our disclosure for more info.
+For more information, please read the disclosure for more info.

-Minimalist gift ideas: What to buy a Minimalist?
+Minimalist Gift Ideas: What to buy a Minimalist?

 However, I do love traditions and the idea of people coming together to celebrate around the holidays.
 And I understand the long-established tradition of gift-giving during Christmas, so I am not 100% opposed to the gesture of gift-giving, especially if it brings joy to your life.

 If you are buying a present for someone who has everything or someone who values the principles of minimalism, the actual task of coming up with the gift idea is quite tricky.

 I honestly thought it would be easy to come up with a list of ideas for gift-giving for a minimalist traveller, but boy was I wrong!
 Even when I unerstand minimalism and living the principles myself, I still had a hard time coming up with different ideas.

 So after a lot of research, I came up with a list of best gifts for minimalists.
 Whether you are buying minimalist gifts for her or him, feel free to use this list for Christmas or other occasions like birthdays, events, or just because!

 Christmas Gifts for Minimalists: 10 Best Gifts for Minimalists